abanoubha/AdBlock_Site_Lists/README.md

 ### pop-up ads websites (pop-up-ads.txt)
 a list of websites which serve as the provider of pop-up ads online.
 The domains of pop-up ads

+### Adult websites (Adult_sites.txt)
+You can block pornography websites because of their harm to children and the privacy threatening malware contained in them.

 ## Help me grow the list by adding bad websites you know which are not in the files

 ## How to benefit from those three files